 - 12 ounces frozen Brussels sprouts thawed overnight in the refrigerator

-- 6 tablespoons butter or olive oil divided
+- 6 tablespoons butter or olive oil more if needed, see instructions

 - ¼ cup chopped onion

 - ¼ cup chopped green bell pepper